Topics covered: Genetics 2

 The daughters of this cross, what's their genotype?
 What did they get from dad?
 They always get a normal X chromosome from dad.
 I'm sorry, from mom I mean.
-What did they get from dad, these daughters?
-They always got the X with the white eye.

 Because they're daughters, right?
 If they got the Y they'd be sons.
 But they're daughters.
 So the daughters always are getting this chromosome.
 Now, when you mate these back to a normal male, X over Y, the daughters are of what type?

 And what did they get from their mom?
 Either an X with a mutation or an X plus.
 Either way they're normal, because we're assuming that this white-eyed mutation is recessive.
 What did the sons get?

 Half of them get the X plus, half of them get the X mutant, and that explains cleanly what's going on.
 Now, the Y chromosome, being a short stubby little chromosome, doesn't have a copy of this gene for eye color at all.

 It doesn't have any functional copy.
 So for a male he only gets a copy from mom.
 And what he got from mom completely determines his phenotype.
 Thus, the transmission of eye color, a trait controlled by a gene on the X chromosome correlated so beautifully with the transmission of the trait sex.

-That provided a convincing argument that it was the chromosomes controlling sex rather than the sex controlling chromosomes.
-All right.
-So you know all this stuff.
-You've all heard of Mendel.
+You have to understand whether the model is just being made up to explain the data or whether the model has been proved by testing it in any serious kinds of ways.
 All this stuff took 30 or 40 years of serious battle before the last people caved in and said this is all proven.
 Of course, going forward we'll assume it's all proven and you know what to do with it.
 And onward to next time.